 Another reason God desires for us to have proper rest is that when we are too busy and distracted without any downtime, we can end up tuning God out of our lives whether we realize it or not.
-We blindly walk in one direction or another, not having a clue about the path we are to be on to experience His very best for us.
+We blindly walk in one direction or another, not having any idea about the path we are to be on to experience His very best for us.

 All of our time and energy can end up being focused on things that do not have any eternal kingdom value, causing us to miss out on some of the most amazing blessings God has had planned for us.
 We must make time for God, away from the busyness of our lives, to hear His voice.

 God speaks most clearly to us through His Word, so we need to make it a point to read His words of guidance in the Bible daily, asking Him to direct every step we take on our journey in life.
-He loves us so much and greatly desires to be a part of it!
+He delights in being involved in the details!

 The Lord directs the steps of the godly.
 He delights in every detail of their lives.
 Psalm 37:23